wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 - ``node``: The node certificates are the ones needed for every Elasticsearch node.
 They must include the node IP.

-- ``client``: Those certificates are the ones incharged of the communication between the different parst of the installation e.g. Filebeat and Kibana.
+- ``client``: Those certificates are the ones incharged of the communication between the different parts of the installation e.g. Filebeat and Kibana.

 - ``admin``: The admin certificate is a client certificate with special privileges needed for management and security related tasks.